PostHog/posthog.com/contents/handbook/people/feedback.md

 While the 360 degree team meeetings are purely feedback-focused, you should aim to spend the bulk of the performance review looking ahead to the next 6 months (and beyond).

 Part of the review will include your [compensation](/handbook/people/compensation), as we directly link this to your level of experience and your performance.
-You should not, however, expect every performance review to result in a change to your salary.
-You will find that your Step will change more frequently than your Level.
-If your Level and Step hasn’t changed, you may want to work with your manager to set up an action plan for the next 6 months.
+You should not, however, expect every performance review to result in a change to your Step or Level - most of the time, they won't.
+Additionally, you will find that your Step will change more frequently than your Level.

 ### How to Give Good Feedback